hyi96/TaskApp/docs/features.md

 ### Startup Check

 The same logic runs at startup if `LastActiveDate` is before today, ensuring the new-day flow fires even if the app was closed overnight.

 ---

+## Vacation Mode

+Vacation mode protects all daily streaks during absences.

+- **Toggle** — Enabled and disabled from the main window via a toggle button.
+- **Effect** — When enabled, all daily streaks are automatically protected on new-day transitions at no gold cost.
+The new-day review window is not shown.
+- **Per-User** — The setting is stored in `UserProfile.IsVacationMode` and persisted with the user profile.
+- **Tooltip** — The toggle button displays a tooltip indicating the current state and what clicking will do.

+---